erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/selection-en.md

 ### Notes:
 > [!NOTE]
 > If you need any help, please contact us in [Telegram chat](https://t.me/nabuwoa)
+>
+> You can use any Android version - MIUI/HyperOS or any custom ROM

 > [!Warning]
 > All your data will be erased!
 Back up now if needed.